AdguardTeam/AdguardKnowledgeBase/04.android/01.overview/docs.en.md

 <a id="dns-filtering"></a>
 # DNS filtering

-[DNS filtering](https://kb.adguard.com/en/general/dns-filtering-android) is one of the most effective ways to protect your device from ads and phishing.
+[DNS filtering](https://kb.adguard.com/en/general/dns-filtering#what-is-dns) is a way to protect your device from ads and phishing that has both great strengths and weaknesses.

-A bit of a theory refresher: DNS stands for 'Domain name system', and its purpose is to translate domain names into something browsers can understand, i.e. IP addresses.
-So, each time you go to a website, your browser sends a DNS request to a special server, usually determined by your ISP.
+A bit of a theory refresher: DNS stands for "Domain name system", and its purpose is to translate domain names into something browsers can understand, i.e. IP addresses.
+So, each time you go to a website, your browser sends a DNS request to a server, usually determined by your ISP.
 That server either redirects the request to another (upstream) server or replies with an IP address.
-If you use a special DNS server instead of the default one, you can use it to send bad requests to the "void" instead of the correct IP address.
+If you use a special DNS server instead of a default one, it can send unsafe and potentially dangerous requests to the "void".
+Thus, the responses with the IP addresses won't be received and "bad requests" will be nipped in the bud.

 DNS filtering has its own separate tab within the AdGuard for Android app home screen.
-Here you can choose which type of DNS you wish to use (it can be either regular DNS or high security DNS, also known as DNSCrypt - we will get to that later on) as well as enable DNS-level blocking.
+Here you can choose which type of DNS you wish to use (it can be either regular DNS or high security DNS — we will get to that later on) as well as enable DNS-level blocking.

 <a id="dns-blocking"></a>
 ## DNS blocking

-What needs to be taken into account is that DNS blocking is more of an additional feature, which has several nuances.
-Most of them are mentioned above in the Knowledge Base article.
+DNS blocking is a standalone feature that complements AdGuard apps' protection suit.

 <img src="https://cdn.adguard.com/public/Adguard/Blog/android-features/DNS-mechanism.jpg" style="border: 1px solid #efefef; padding: 2px;" />

+There are two methods of DNS blocking:
+1) some [DNS servers](https://kb.adguard.com/en/general/dns-filtering#dns-servers-1) can block DNS requests to potentially harmful domains;
+2) there is built-in DNS filtering that blocks DNS requests in addition to what the DNS server does on the device.

 How exactly does AdGuard block DNS requests?
 It has a special DNS filter which contains a large list of ad and tracker domains, which it uses in conjunction with User rules to recognize 'bad' requests.
 Every request is checked against this filter, and if there's a hit, instead of forwarding it to the DNS server, it is being rerouted to a 'blackhole'.

 The simplicity of this approach is both a benefit and a disavantage.
 The main advantage of this approach is that it's both battery life friendly and traffic-saving.
 Once a domain is blocked, it won't be requested again within an hour.
 The disadvantage would be the "roughness" of this method: specific URLs can't be blocked, only whole domains.
-It can sometimes lead to breaking of some websites.
+Sometimes the only way to block ads by DNS is to add a rule that will break something at the same time.
+In this case, we just don't add this rule and the ad remains unblocked — because the alternative where the website does not work at all is even worse

 <img src="https://cdn.adguard.com/public/Adguard/Blog/android-features/hosts-blocker-vs-adguard.jpg" style="border: 1px solid #efefef; padding: 2px;" />

 Most ad blockers for Android [use this principle](https://adguard.com/en/blog/adguard-vs-adaway-dns66/), but what is pretty much the whole app in their case is only one of the (many) features for AdGuard.

-<a id="custom-dns-servers"></a>
+<a id="dns-servers"></a>
-## Custom DNS servers
+## DNS servers

 But AdGuard for Android "DNS package" does not end just there.
 One of the useful perks is an option to select *absolutely any* DNS server to use.
 At your service is a list consisting of dozens of servers to choose from, from our own AdGuard DNS servers to other popular providers like Google DNS, Cloudflare and others.
 On top of that, if your favorite server is not in the default list, you still can enter its address manually and use it anyway.
+See [the comprehensive list of popular DNS providers](https://kb.adguard.com/en/general/dns-providers) — you can find many DNS servers there and any to AdGuard with a tap of a finger.

-There are several asons to use a custom DNS server instead of one offered by your ISP by default.
+There are several reasons to use a custom DNS server instead of one offered by your ISP by default.
 Some servers are faster, some provide ad blocking or parental control solutions, some enhance your privacy etc.

+But DNS servers not only vary by function.
+Besides, they can also differ by supported protocol types.
+There are three main types of protocols that DNS servers work over: HTTPS, TLS, and QUIC.
+Correspondingly, there are DNS-over-HTTPS (DoH), DNS-over-TLS (DoT) and DNS-over-QUIC (DoQ).
+While the first two are standard protocols, the third (DoQ) is experimental, yet the most outstanding one.
+We'll describe it later.
+Choosing a DNS server from a trusted provider is essential to protect DNS traffic.
+When user's DNS traffic is safe, their privacy and security are increased, and it's easier to prevent eavesdropping and manipulation of DNS data via man-in-the-middle attacks (MITMs).

 <a id="dns-user-filter"></a>
 ## DNS user filter